j-desilva/travel-blog/content/blog/2021-05-25-lorem-star-wars/index.md

 The more you tighten your grip, Tarkin, the more star systems will slip through your fingers.
 Obi-Wan is here.
 The Force is with him.
 Remember, a Jedi can feel the Force flowing through him.
 What!?

-But with the blast shield down, I can't even see!
+But with the blast shield, I can't even see!
 How am I supposed to fight?
 Don't be too proud of this technological terror you've constructed.
 The ability to destroy a planet is insignificant next to the power of the Force.

 Hokey religions and ancient weapons are no match for a good blaster at your side, kid.
 I have traced the Rebel spies to her.
 Now she is my only link to finding their secret base.
 The plans you refer to will soon be back in our hands.